Specify Quality Attributes

 Adding Non Functional Requirements

-Quality Attributes are often grouped into sets, such as those pertaining to Security or Performance, or one of the '-ilities' such as Reliability.
+Quality Attributes are often grouped into sets, such as those pertaining to security or performance, or one of the '-ilities' such as Reliability.
 A requirements Package can be used to group these elements together which provides a convenient categorization for reporting.
-The Packages can be seen in the Project Browser and can also be added to a diagram with the option to display the individual Requirements inside the Package.
+The Packages can be seen in the Browser window and can also be added to a diagram with the option to display the individual Requirements inside the Package.